-Our apparel and non-apparel products are produced globally by independent manufacturers who are selected, monitored and coordinated by the Lands' End Global Sourcing team based in Dodgeville, Wisconsin, by Sears Holdings' Global Sourcing office in Asia, and a few designated agents.
-Our products are manufactured in approximately 25 to 30 countries and substantially all are imported from Asia and South America, depending on the nature of the product mix.
-Our top 10 vendors accounted for 60% of our merchandise purchases in Fiscal 2015.
-In Fiscal 2015, we worked with approximately 115 vendors that manufactured substantially all of our product receipts.
+Our apparel and non-apparel products are produced globally by independent manufacturers who are selected, monitored and coordinated by the Lands' End Global Sourcing team based in Dodgeville, Wisconsin, a Hong Kong domiciled subsidiary of Sears Holdings and other third party buying agents.
+Our products are manufactured in approximately 20 to 30 countries and substantially all are imported from Asia and South America, depending on the nature of the product mix.
+Our top 10 vendors accounted for approximately 40% of our merchandise purchases in Fiscal 2016.
+In Fiscal 2016, we worked with approximately 200 vendors that manufactured substantially all of our product receipts.
 We generally do not enter into long-term merchandise supply contracts.
 We continue to take advantage of opportunities to more efficiently source our products worldwide, consistent with our high standards of quality and value.
 Significant areas of non-product spend include transportation, information systems, marketing, packaging and catalog paper and print.